Automated Testing Strategy - Enterprise Guide 2025

 - Speed matters - unit tests should execute in < 100ms each

-Integration Testing with TestContainers
+Integration testing with TestContainers

 Integration tests verify how components work together with real dependencies - databases, message queues, cache, external APIs.